90poe/elasticsearch-objects-operator/README.md

 Operator has folowing logic while managing ES indexes:
 1. Create logic:

     1.1.
-If index alredy exists or there is an error in index settings, operator would report error in `status.latest_error` and would not perform any other operations upon that index.
+If index already exists or there is an error in index settings, operator would report error in `status.latest_error` and would not perform any other operations upon that index.
 Only thing you could perform is to start from scratch: delete CRD, fix issues and try again.

     1.2.
 Upon index successful creation you would be able to manage that index via CRD.